Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/enable-correct-input-system.md

 # Enable the correct input system

 When installing the new Input System, Unity prompts you to enable the new input system and disable the old one.
-You can change this setting at any time later, by going to **Edit > Project Settings > Player > Other Settings > Active Input Handling**, [as described here](./Installation.md#enable-the-new-input-backends).
+You can change this setting at any time later, by going to **Edit > Project Settings > Player > Other Settings > Active Input Handling**.
+For more information, refer to [Install the Input System package](./Installation.md#select-a-back-end).

 There are scripting symbols defined which allow you to use conditional compilation based on which system is enabled, as shown in the example below.